WillForkes/Drift/README.md

 Drift is a premium iOS app that blocks distracting apps during focus sessions.
 Sessions are triggered by tapping a physical NFC tag—creating a tangible ritual around focused work that feels intentional, not restrictive.

+**📄 Documentation**:
+- **LEGACY_FUNCTIONALITY.md** - Complete documentation of all Core managers (FocusSessionManager, AnalyticsManager, ParentalControlsManager, DriftTagManager) and how to integrate them into the new design pages

 ### Core Features

 - **NFC-Triggered Sessions**: Tap an NFC tag to start/stop focus sessions